When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 Which flavor is best for protein powder?

-No, flavored whey protein is not bad as long as it doesn't have artificial sweeteners and flavors added.
+No, flavored whey protein powder is not bad as long as it doesn't have artificial sweeteners and flavors added.
 You should always check the nutritional content label, and if it's not all-natural, then you may be looking at something that won't have a great taste.

 What can I mix with protein powder to make it taste better?